TheTechRobo/citation-style/README.md

 > Important: If something is not listed here, expect it to be the same as it is in MLA8.

+There are two versions of the TtR Citation Style - the Standard Edition and the Extended Edition.
+The Standard Edition is more restrictive with things like the date format, title of the references page, and others, while the Extended Edition allows more variants.
+The one you want to use is up to you.

 ### The References Page
-The page containing your references should be titled one of ("Works Cited", "References").
+If using the Standard Edition, the page containing your references should be titled "Works Cited".
+The Extended Edition, on the other hand, allows both ("Works Cited", "References").
 It should be the same font as you use for the rest of the document - we don't want to get fancy here.

 ### Definitions
 #### Date